 Both devices measure interstitial glucose and report accuracy using Mean Absolute Relative Difference (MARD) — a lower number means better accuracy relative to a blood glucose reference.

-Abbott Lingo posts a 7.8% MARD in published clinical data, slightly edging out the Dexcom Stelo at 8.7%.
-In practice, both are highly accurate for wellness use.
-The Lingo benefits from the well-validated FreeStyle Libre 3 platform, while the Stelo builds on Dexcom's G7 sensor technology.
+Dexcom Stelo posts a 7.3–9.1% MARD in published FDA data, a lower range than Abbott Lingo's 8.1–10.7%.
+The two ranges overlap, and MARD figures from separate manufacturers' trials aren't strictly comparable, but on the published numbers Stelo has the edge.
+In practice, both are considered accurate enough for wellness use.
+The Lingo runs on the FreeStyle Libre sensor platform, while the Stelo builds on Dexcom's G7 sensor technology.

 Neither device requires fingerstick calibration.
 Both perform well in the standard glucose range.
 Accuracy during intense exercise and sleep compression can vary across both platforms — a known limitation of all wrist and upper-arm CGMs.

-Abbott Lingo has a slightly lower published MARD (7.8% vs 8.7%), but both devices are accurate enough for wellness and metabolic tracking use cases.
+Dexcom Stelo has a lower published MARD range (7.3–9.1% vs Lingo's 8.1–10.7%), but both devices are accurate enough for wellness and metabolic tracking use cases.
 The practical difference for most users is minimal.

 Cost: Lingo wins decisively

-Over a year of continuous monitoring, that gap becomes significant: Lingo runs around $588 annually versus $1,188 for Stelo.
-If you're budget-conscious and don't need Dexcom's ecosystem integrations, the price difference is hard to ignore.
+Over a year of continuous monitoring, Lingo runs around $1,068 annually versus $1,188 for Stelo — a modest but real saving.
+If you're budget-conscious and don't need Dexcom's ecosystem integrations, Lingo is the better value.

 Both devices are sold as two-sensor packs.
 Lingo's lower per-sensor price reflects Abbott's manufacturing efficiencies and positioning strategy for the wellness market.